consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 2.02 `POST /exercise` ("Data Rights Exercise" endpoint)

-This is the Data Rights Exercise endpoint which End-Users and Authorized Agents can use to exercise enumerated data rights.
+This is the Data Rights Exercise endpoint which Users and Authorized Agents can use to exercise enumerated data rights.

 ```
 {